Frequently Asked Questions

 Licensing & Versions

-I bought DockLock+.
+I bought DockLock Plus.
 Do I still need DockLock Lite?
 Can I delete it?

 For IT and System Administrators